 - Intrusive or needy

 The KIIP-SC is a 40-item self-report used to indicate which of the eight interpersonal behaviors one associates most with.

 Different Types of Trauma Cause Different Interpersonal Problems

-The following list of associations were observed in the patients:
+The following list of associations was noticed in the patients:

-“Different types of childhood abuse and neglect appeared to influence specific symptom dimensions and interpersonal relationship in adulthood," concluded Hyu.
-Overall, Hyu found that patients with a history of physical or sexual abuse tended to grow up to be the more dominant person in their relationships.
-In terms of mental health, those with both emotional and physical trauma showed strong symptoms of depression, state anxiety, trait anxiety, and anxiety sensitivity.
+concluded Hyu.
+In general, Hyu found that patients with a history of physical or sexual abuse tended to grow up to be the more dominant person in their relationships.
+In terms of mental health, those with both emotional and physical trauma demonstrated strong symptoms of depression, state anxiety, trait anxiety, and anxiety sensitivity.